How do you improve on one of life’s simple pleasures?

-Generally no showerhead does (or really should) have more than six “true” settings.
+Generally no product does (or really should) have more than six “true” settings.
 Those that claim more usually refer to combinations or points halfway between certain settings (such as reporting a combination of the full and massage settings as a separate “full massage” setting).
-I find this to be deceptive advertising, and most of the best showerheads avoid doing it.
+I find this to be deceptive advertising, and most of the best products avoid doing it.

-The price of a handheld showerhead varies widely, going from as low as $20 to as high as $300.
-The main difference at any price point will be its overall construction (better showerheads generally being constructed of metal, often brass, and built sturdier), number of truly discrete settings, and some factors unique to some brands (like proprietary technologies).
+The price of a detachable or handheld shower head varies widely, going from as low as $20 to as high as $300.
+The main difference at any price point will be its overall construction (better units generally being constructed of metal, often brass, and built sturdier), number of truly discrete settings, and some factors unique to some brands (like proprietary technologies).

-You can find good handheld showerheads at nearly any price, though I wouldn’t purchase anything much cheaper than $50 if you expect it to last long term (unless it’s a more expensive model on sale, of course) and you should also be wary not to overpay for a feature you don’t really want or need (such as a model that jacks its price through the roof for a combination of the “jet” and “massage” settings or that offers a “spa experience in your own home” if nether is something you desire).
+You can find good detachable shower heads at nearly any price, though I wouldn’t purchase anything much cheaper than $50 if you expect it to last long term (unless it’s a more expensive model on sale, of course) and you should also be wary not to overpay for a feature you don’t really want or need (such as a model that jacks its price through the roof for a combination of the “jet” and “massage” settings or that offers a “spa experience in your own home” if nether is something you desire).

 And that’s it!

 This one boasts a wide range of features and options not matched by much else on the market.
 The primary feature is Grohe’s “Dream Spray” technology, which boils down to the water flowing evenly to each hole in the active spread pattern.

 It may sound like a small thing, but it’s something a lot of units have an issue with, making certain settings far more lackluster than they should be when the ones at the edge dribble or only get half the flow of the ones closer to the center.